-This comprehensive, ongoing survey will document Hoosiers’ attitudes and adaptations to past, present and future environmental change, including their use of resources such as food, water and energy; their expectations for work, social and leisure activities; and their perceptions of risk related to change.
+This comprehensive survey will document Hoosiers’ attitudes and adaptations to past, present, and future environmental change, including Indiana residents’ use of resources such as food, water and energy; their expectations for work, social and leisure activities; and their perceptions of risk related to change.

-Researchers will use historical census data, then draw on archival and documentary records, secondary historical sources and the built landscape to reconstruct a history of community responses to the challenges of making a living, governing and drawing meaning from life.
+Researchers will use historical census data, draw on archival and documentary records, secondary historical sources, and the built landscape to reconstruct a history of community responses to the challenges of making a living, governing, and drawing meaning from life.

-Using the Polis Center’s “deep mapping” capabilities, researchers will place these sources of human data into play with evidence of climatic and other environmental changes, developed by other research teams, for a new understanding of the interdependency of social and environmental change to date.
+Using an online, interactive map, and in partnership with the Indiana Geological and Water Survey, researchers will place these sources of human data alongside evidence of climatic and other environmental changes for a new understanding of the interdependency of social and environmental changes to date.